jameshjs/jameshjs/README.md

 ### Hi there 👋

-I'm James Hong, a second-year student studying Computing and Financial Management at University of Waterloo.
+I'm James Hong, a second-year student studying Computer Science and Finance (Double Major) at University of Waterloo.

+- 🌱 I’m currently learning Software Development, AI Agent Development
+- 💬 Ask me about Financial Market & Instruments, Data Analysis, Machine Learning
+- 📫 How to reach me: jameshjs85@gmail.com
+- ⚡ Fun fact: I enjoy fencing in my free time

 *If you define the problem correctly, you almost have the solution.* - Steve Jobs